DebonairSM/LabOrderProcessor/README.md

 ```

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

+Alternatively, you can run the application using two instances of Visual Studio 2022 by setting LabOrderProcessor.Web and LabOrderProcessor.API as the default projects in each and running them.

 ### Running unit tests